Nick Maton Player Props: Tigers vs. Astros

 Astros Pitching Rankings (2022)

-- The Astros will send Valdez (0-0) to the mound for his second start of the season.
+- The Astros will look to Javier (0-0) in his second start of the season.

-- In his last appearance on Thursday, the lefty threw five scoreless innings against the Chicago White Sox while surrendering six hits.
+- The right-hander last appeared on Saturday against the Chicago White Sox, when he tossed five innings, allowing three earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.